shalex88/gst-pipeline-launch/README.md

 ## TODO

 - Add monitoring for pipeline freezes
-- Handle command names when there are different elements with the same name
-- Enable/disable pipeline branches
 - Handle (memory:NVMM) caps feature

+## Known issues

+- Enabling branch that forks from disabled branch is unsupported
+- Disabling branch that was forks and the fork is still enabled is unsupported
+- Registering multiple branches/elements with the same name is unsupported
+- gst_object_unref errors when disabling branches